How do I send emails to the entrants?

 Depending on the email status, you can:

-- Delete: Remove emails (drafts, scheduled, or sent)
+- Delete: Remove emails (drafts, scheduled, or sent).
+You'll be asked to confirm before deletion.

-- View Analytics: See delivery statistics, open rates, and click rates for sent emails
+- View Analytics: See delivery statistics, open rates, and click rates for sent emails.
+Click "Analytics" on any sent email.

 Best Practices